List of Mandaic manuscripts: Private collections

 The Rbai Rafid Collection (RRC) is a private collection of Mandaean manuscripts belonging to the Mandaean priest Rbai Rafid al-Sabti in Nijmegen, Netherlands.
 Important manuscripts in the collection include different versions of the Ginza Rba, various priestly texts, and numerous magical texts.

-Individual Mandaean priests, including Salah Choheili and Sahi Bashikh, among others, also have private manuscript collections.
+Individual Mandaean priests, including Salah Choheili, also have private manuscript collections.

 Rbai Rafid Collection

 The Rbai Rafid Collection (RRC), held by Rbai Rafid al-Sabti in Nijmegen, Netherlands, is likely the world's largest private collection of Mandaean manuscripts.
 The physical manuscripts date back to the 17th century, while the contents date back to pre-Islamic times.
 The entire collection was photographed by Matthew Morgenstern in 2013.
 Many manuscripts in the collection have been digitized and published online in transliterated format by Matthew Morgenstern and Ohad Abudraham.
 RRC manuscripts cited in the Comprehensive Aramaic Lexicon (CAL) are as follows.
 The following list is compiled from the CAL and Morgenstern's article "New Manuscript Sources for the Study of Mandaic".